NNTmux/newznab-tmux/README.md

 I have forked jonnyboys newznab-tmux as he and the dev team have moved to another project (https://github.com/nZEDb/nZEDb).
 I will try as much as i can to maintain and improve these tmux scripts, where possible and needed, as they are a valuable addendum to newznab+.
 Support is given on irc.synirc.net #newznab-tmuxd channel and also on original newznab-tmux channel.
+I started adapting some of more interesting scripts from nZEDb, but they require tempering with newznab database and core newznab files, so use them at your own risk.
+Any update to nn+ db or core files could render them useless.

 Below is the original readme of newznab-tmux, with changes related to my git and removal of donation links:

 # Newznab-tmux